thattimetho/SRR2strain/README.md

 General usage of the snakemake pipeline uses the following parameters: \
 `snakemake --use-conda --cores 2 --configfile ["config-file"]`

+Make sure that snakemake is installed on the host system before attempting to run the pipeline.
 The snakemake command has to be run from the top-level directory of the repository. `--cores 2` can be adapted to however many cores the host device has available for computation.
 Jobs in the pipeline will scale to this setting automatically.
 For the `--configfile` flag, the .yml config file can be found in the "metadata" directory after running the bash script.

 To get more information on running the pipeline and the tools/rules therein, clone the repository and run the `snakemake help --use-conda --cores 1` command.
 This will display information on the usage and rules in the pipeline.